tile-dev/tile-dev.github.io/docs/dev/projects.md

 ## Project Development

-You can develop your Tile project using all of the included components - we provide Python-based interfaces and wrappers around all of them for easy use within your code.
+Tile projects are comprised of multiple open-source components, such as integrations, notifications, etc. - we provide Python-based interfaces and wrappers around all of them for easy use within your code.

-You can write all your your Data Application code and tasks using [Datapane](https://github.com/datapane/datapane)'s View framework - Tile will look for a Datapane Application within `app.py` and use it (Datapane also has great notebook support so will also look for notebooks called `app.ipynb`).
-You can find more from the [Datapane Application docs](https://docs.datapane.com).
+The [Datapane](https://github.com/datapane/datapane) View framework is used to write all your Data Application code and tasks - Tile will look for a Datapane Application called `app.py` and automatically use it (Datapane also has great notebook support so Tile will also look for notebooks called `app.ipynb`).
+You can find more information about working with Datapane from the [docs](https://docs.datapane.com).

-Tile also builds upon several other components that you can use from your Python code, you can find their documentation on their specific pages, including
+Tile Projects also build upon several other core components, including:

 - [DuckDB](https://duckdb.org/docs/){target=_blank}
 - [Meltano Connectors](https://hub.meltano.com/){target=_blank}
 - [Luigi](https://luigi.readthedocs.io/){target=_blank}

-Tile projects can be developed locally or using remote development platforms such as GitHub Codespaces, in addition we support all Notebook environments, including JupyterLab, VSCode Notebooks, and more.
+Tile projects can be developed locally or using remote development platforms such as GitHub Codespaces, in addition we support all common Notebook environments, including JupyterLab, VSCode Notebooks, and more.

 ## Deployment

 Tile projects can be easily deployed to a Tile server, either directly from the project file, or via a CI-based mechanism such as GitHub Actions.
 We generally recommend the latter approach when building more robust systems however the former is useful when first getting started.

-Deployment is part of the Tile Project lifecycle covered in the [next section](./lifecycle.md).
+Deployment forms part of the Tile Project [lifecycle](./lifecycle.md).